A woman filing papers, potentially related to mortgage or financial documentation.

 What Do Mortgage Loan Servicing Companies Do In Real Estate?

-Now that you have a basic understanding of what a mortgage loan servicer is, let’s go over what their role is.
+Now that you have a basic understanding of what a mortgage loan servicer is, it’s important to fully comprehend their role.

 Process Your Payments

-The first entity is the investor, or owner of the loan.
-Not to be confused with the servicer, who owns the servicing rights, the investor is the entity that owns the loan itself.
-Most lenders tend not to hold onto their loans for the entire term; selling their loans to investors allows them to free up funds to continue lending mortgages to other consumers.
+• The investor, or owner of the loan: This is who owns the loan.
+Most lenders tend not to hold onto their loans for the entire repayment term; selling their loans to investors allows them to free up funds that help them continue lending to other prospective home buyers.

-If these payments aren’t due monthly, your servicer may keep this portion of your payment in an escrow account and pay these entities out of the account on your behalf when your payments are due.
+Your servicer may pay these entities out of an escrow account on your behalf when your payments are due.

-Each year, your servicer will send you an escrow statement that details all the payments made from the account and lets you know if you owe money for a shortage or whether any aspects of the account will change in the coming year.
+Each year, your servicer will send you an escrow statement detailing all the payments made from the account and letting you know if you owe money for a shortage.
+The statement will also note any aspects of the account that will change in the coming year.

 Answer Your Loan Questions

-In addition to handling your monthly payments, tracking the amount you’ve paid towards principal and interest along with managing your escrow account, your servicer will be the one you’ll turn to if you have any questions related to your loan (such as how to cancel mortgage insurance) or if you’re struggling to stay on top of your payments.
+In addition to handling your monthly payments, tracking the amount you’ve paid toward principal and interest, and managing your escrow account, your servicer will be your source if you have any questions related to your loan (such as how to cancel mortgage insurance) or you’re struggling to stay on top of your payments.

-As long as you communicate with them, your servicer will typically work with you on loss mitigation options if you can’t make your loan payments.
-This might include options that allow you to stay in your home, like a loan modification or forbearance.
-If you can no longer afford to stay in the home, your options could include things like a short sale or deed in lieu of foreclosure.
+As long as you communicate with your servicer, they will typically work with you on loss mitigation options if you can’t make your loan payments.
+For example, they might allow you to stay in your home by way of a loan modification or forbearance.
+If you can no longer afford to stay in the home, your options could include a short sale or deed in lieu of foreclosure.

-If necessary, your servicer will be the one to initiate foreclosure.
+If foreclosure becomes necessary, your servicer will be the one to initiate it.

 The Bottom Line

-After closing, your servicer is your go-to for everything related to your mortgage.
-Be sure to familiarize yourself with who your servicer is and always pay special attention to any communication you receive regarding your mortgage – if your servicer changes, you’ll want to be certain you’re sending payments to the right company.
+After closing, your servicer is your source for everything mortgage-related.
+Be sure to familiarize yourself with who your servicer is and always pay special attention to any communication you receive about your mortgage.
+If your servicer changes, you’ll want to be certain you’re sending payments to the right company.

-Ready to apply for a mortgage?
+Ready to begin a mortgage application?
 Get started online with Rocket Mortgage®.

 Headshot of Mary Grace Schmid, staff writer for Rocket Mortgage.